 We only used the 32 Degree Shirts because we found a 2 pack of them at Costco for $7.
 They are lightweight and dry super quick and lasted the whole trip without problems or super stank.
-We didn’t take cotton shirts at all.
-The only problem we had was that we accidentally matched sometimes because we all own at least 1 grey one.
-We really weren’t trying to be a weird matchy family!
+We didn’t take cotton shirts at all, and we had a really hard time finding options for kids.
+But there are more becoming available all the time, like this one!
 Just try to find t-shirts that are quick drying.
-Shirts used for sports or exercise would totally work.
+Shirts used for sports or exercise would totally work, too.

 1 lightweight button-up long sleeve